Fuel prices rise, diesel above Rs 84/litre in Delhi

-New Delhi, May 23 (IANS) The oil marketing companies (OMC) hiked petrol and diesel prices on Sunday across the four metros.
+New Delhi: The oil marketing companies (OMC) hiked petrol and diesel prices on Sunday across the four metros.

 In the national capital, diesel price crossed the Rs 84 per litre mark.
 Price of the fuel in Delhi increased 27 paise to Rs 84.07 per litre.